aaronpwinter/Ray-Tracing-Data-Structures/README.md

 # Ray Tracing Data Structures
- Data structures, such as Octrees and KD-Trees, for accelerating ray tracing.
+ Data structures, such as KD-Trees and BHVs, for accelerating ray tracing.
 The most relevant files for the data structure code can be found in:
 - AccelTree: [AccelTree.h](include/nori/AccelTree.h), [AccelTree.cpp](src/AccelTree.cpp).
 This is the abstract base-class for all of the acceleration data structures.
 - Octree: [Octree.h](include/nori/Octree.h), [Octree.cpp](src/Octree.cpp)